hsuyumin/hsuyumin.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Political Science Department at the Emory University.
-My research interest centers around comparative welfare state, the politics of inequality, and dualism of labor market in developing countries.
+I am a PhD student in the Political Science Department at Emory University.
+My main research agenda centers around redistributive politics under dictatorships, with a focus on labor regulations.
+My broad research interests include the political economy of inequality and redistribution in developed and developing contexts and politics of public goods provision.

-My master thesis in the title of "Organizing Labor as Obstacle to Redistribution" investigates the impact of dualism on redistributive spending in Latin America.
-I earned my MA and BA degree in political science and a minor in anthropology from National Taiwan University.
+Before coming to Emory, I earned my MA and BA degree in political science and a minor in anthropology from National Taiwan University.
 I was an exchange student at the Tsinghua University.

 You can contact me via email: [hsu.yumin.wang@emory.edu](mailto:hsu.yumin.wang@emory.edu)